PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark

 To address the challenges outlined above, we developed a scraping pipeline that is designed to maximize the probability of capturing high-quality phishing data.
 Our scraping pipeline leverages Selenium \cite{selenium} to render pages in full browser instances, capturing dynamic content missed by traditional tools.
 Pages are scraped using a distributed cluster running Windows and Chrome, allowing us to address the challenges of dynamic pages and cloaking.
-Nodes in the cluster are configured to use a variety of user agents and IP addresses to improve the chances of capturing the phishing page.
-To mitigate the ephemerality challenge, URLs are scraped within minutes of being reported to our feeds.
+To further defend against cloaking, nodes in the cluster are configured to use a variety of user agents and IP addresses.
+To mitigate the ephemerality challenge, URLs are scraped within minutes of being reported to our feeds, maximizing the likelihood of capturing the original phishing page before it is taken down.
 Finally, we continuously monitor the performance of our scraping system and make adjustments as needed to ensure that it remains effective.

-\subsection{Cleaning process}
+\subsection{Cleaning Process}

-Although our scraping process is designed to maximize the probability of capturing phishing data, bad data corresponding to one of the failure modes described in Table \ref{tab:failure-modes} is still common.
-After the raw data is collected, it undergoes a cleaning process to further improve data quality.
-This cleaning process is a combination of automated and manual steps where a number of heuristics are used to remove low-quality data.
+Although our scraping system is designed to maximize the probability of capturing live phishing pages, scrape failures corresponding to the failure modes outlined in Section~\ref{sec:challenges} can still occur.
+Therefore, we developed a cleaning process designed to remove such failures from the dataset.
+This cleaning process consists of two stages: a heuristics-based automated filtering stage and a human-in-the-loop manual inspection stage.

-Because URLs are often reported to multiple feeds, we normalize the URL to a canonical form and deduplicate the data at the URL level.
-The canonicalization process includes removing trailing slashes and converting the URL to lowercase \footnote{ Although URLs can contain uppercase letters, we convert it to lowercase for deduplication purposes only since it is often the case that the same URL will be reported multiple times, occasionally with different casing.
+\textbf{Automated filtering} Because URLs are often reported to multiple feeds, we normalize the URL to a canonical form and deduplicate the data at the URL level.
+The canonicalization process includes removing trailing slashes and converting the URL to lowercase \footnote{ Although a URL can contain uppercase letters, we convert it to lowercase only for deduplication purposes since it is often the case that the same URL will be reported multiple times, occasionally with different casing.
 After deduplication, the original case-sensitive URL is retained. }.
 Next, the HTML is parsed and the title of the page is extracted.
 Pages with titles containing certain keywords such as \textit{"forbidden"} or \textit{"not found"} are removed as they are likely to be scrape failures.